Respirology journal covers

 • Liaise with the Local Congress Committee

-• Ensure adequate advance advertising of the Congress in the journal and elsewhere
+• Ensure adequate advance advertising of the Congress on the journal website and elsewhere

 • Solicit sponsorship and exhibits from regional offices of pharmaceutical, respiratory equipment and other relevant companies.